SutekhVRC/VibeCheck/README.md

 2. If VibeCheck is your only OSC app that receives data from VRChat, skip step 3.
 3. If you are using multiple OSC apps that **Receive** data from VRChat consider using my OSC router app: [VOR](https://github.com/SutekhVRC/VOR/releases/latest).
 Then go to the 'Settings' tab and setup VibeCheck's OSC bind host/port to listen on.
 4. Setup connection via [Bluetooth](./docs/Bluetooth.md) or [Lovense Connect](./docs/LovenseConnect.md), and turn on your toy(s).
 5. Once your toy(s) are connected, configure them to use the parameters you want them to listen for (Floats only).
-You have full control of the parameter address to listen for.
-So you will have to input the whole parameter address.
-You will almost always only need to use the avatar parameters address.
-So inputting your parameter will follow this format: /avatar/parameters/YOUR_CONTACTS_RECEIVER_PARAMETER_HERE.
-So if I put the parameter name 'vtest' into my contacts receiver on my avatar I would input '/avatar/parameters/vtest' for my parameter in the toy's configuration.

 ![Toy Config](./docs/Toy_config.png)